Gillian d'Hondt

 Gillian Katherine d'Hondt (born 16 April 1982) is an American and European women's basketball player originally from Seattle, Washington.
+Her father is athlete Walter D'Hondt and her aunt is actress Danica d'Hondt.

 Early life and college

 D'Hondt attended Bishop Blanchet High School in Seattle, Washington, and accepted a basketball scholarship to the University of the Pacific in Stockton, California.
-While at the University of the Pacific, she earned all Big West Conference second team honors from 2002–2004.
+While at the University of the Pacific, she earned all Big West Conference second team honors from 2002 to 2004.
 In 2004, she received recognition on the first team all-Big West Conference women's basketball tournament team.
 Throughout her four-year career at the University of the Pacific, she averaged 14.3 points per game and 6.7 rebounds per game.